 - U7 through U18, with skill-appropriate competition

-- Games played near you in Dover, Manchester, Nashua, Derry, Bedford, and Hudson.
-Dover is considered one league and the rest of the locations are considered another league.
+- Games played near you in Dover, Manchester, Nashua, Derry, Bedford, Hudson, Plaistow, and the Concord area.
+Dover is considered a separate league.
+Concord area is considered a separate league.
+The rest of the locations are considered another league.
+There may be crossover games among the leagues to ensure good competition for towns that fall within the proximity of 2 leagues.

 - All matches officiated by professional, futsal-licensed referees (the only futsal league in New Hampshire with USSF certified futsal referees)